nitzanlab/AnnoTransfer/README.md

 1. Edit the global parameter or the used dataset if you wish in `$PROJECT_DIR/Parallel_run/tasker.py`.
 Here you can control batch size, subsets size, repeats, the dataset used etc.
 2. On a machine with SLURM (such as phoenix) run `$PROJECT_DIR/Parallel_run/submit_parallel_run.sh`.

-Note this can still take **very** long time, espicially for the PBMC dataset configured by default.
+Note this can still take **very** long time, especially for the PBMC dataset configured by default.
 However the script you just ran starts an up to days-long job on the cluster, so whenever you log out you can log back in and check on the progress.
 Keep the id provided in `Tasker job submitted with ID: <job_id>` to check on it later.
 For details and help see Parallel Run section.
 #### 4.2 Linear Run